-- · [overseeing the development and implementation of compensation programs in consultation with our management; - at least annually, reviewing and approving, or recommending to the board for its approval, the compensation for our executive officers; - at least annually, reviewing and recommending to the board for determination with respect to the compensation of our non-executive directors: - at least annually, reviewing periodically and approving any incentive compensation or equity plans, programs or other similar arrangements; - reviewing executive officer and director indemnification and insurance matters; - overseeing our regulatory compliance with respect to compensation matters, including our policies on restrictions on compensation plans and loans to directors and executive officers; - at least annually, reviewing and reassessing the adequacy of the committee charter;

-- selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management; and - reporting regularly to the board.
+- overseeing the development and implementation of compensation programs in consultation with our management; - at least annually, reviewing and approving, or recommending to the board for its approval, the compensation for our executive officers; - at least annually, reviewing and recommending to the board for determination with respect to the compensation of our non-executive directors: - at least annually, reviewing periodically and approving any incentive compensation or equity plans, programs or other similar arrangements; - reviewing executive officer and director indemnification and insurance matters; - overseeing our regulatory compliance with respect to compensation matters, including our policies on restrictions on compensation plans and loans to directors and executive officers; - periodically reviewing and reassessing the adequacy of the committee charter; - selecting compensation consultant, legal counsel or other adviser only after taking into consideration all factors relevant to that person's independence from management; and - reporting regularly to the board.

 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee will consist of and is chaired by .
-[We have determined that satisfy the "independence" requirements of [Rule 5605(a)(2) of the Listing Rules of the Nasdaq].
+Our nominating and corporate governance committee will consist of Sizhen Wang, Dian Kang and Webster Cavenee, and is chaired by Sizhen Wang.
+We have determined that each of Dian Kang and Webster Cavenee satisfies the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the Nasdaq.
 The nominating and corporate governance committee assists the board in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating and corporate governance committee is responsible for, among other things:

-- [recommending nominees to the board for election or re-election to the board, or for appointment to fill any vacancy on the board; - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience, expertise, diversity and availability of service to us; - developing and recommending to our board such policies and procedures with respect to nomination or appointment of members of our board and chairs and members of its committees or other corporate governance matters as may be required pursuant to any SEC or [Nasdaq] rules, or otherwise considered desirable and appropriate; - selecting and recommending to the board the names of directors to serve as members of the audit committee and the compensation committee, as well as of the nominating and corporate governance committee itself; - at least annually, reviewing and reassessing the adequacy of the committee charter; - developing and reviewing at least annually the corporate governance principles adopted by the board and advising the board with respect to significant developments in the law and practice of corporate governance and our compliance with such laws and practices; and - evaluating the performance and effectiveness of the board as a whole.]
+- · recommending nominees to the board for election or re-election to the board, or for appointment to fill any vacancy on the board; - reviewing annually with the board the current composition of the board with regards to characteristics such as independence, knowledge, skills, experience, expertise, diversity and availability of service to us; - developing and recommending to our board such policies and procedures with respect to nomination or appointment of members of our board and chairs and members of its committees or other corporate governance matters as may be required pursuant to any SEC or Nasdaq rules, or otherwise considered desirable and appropriate;

+- selecting and recommending to the board the names of directors to serve as members of the audit committee and the compensation committee, as well as of the nominating and corporate governance committee itself; - periodically reviewing and reassessing the adequacy of the committee charter; - evaluating the performance and effectiveness of the board as a whole.